beaverbuilder/documentation/docs/beaver-builder/known-issues.md

 ### Applying a Singular layout to Organizer results in a loading gif

-**Description:** Appling a singular themer layout shows a loading GIF above the content area
+**Description:** Applying a singular themer layout shows a loading GIF above the content area

 `IR: 152`